Frequently Asked Questions

-Are there any diagnoses that should not receive MLD?
+Are there any diagnoses that should not receive Lymphatic Facilitation?

 Yes.
-If a client has been diagnosed with kidney, liver, or heart failure; DVT; malignant tumor(s); or kidney disease; or if they are experiencing infection, open wounds, fever, high-risk pregnancy or morning sickness, or acute inflammation; or if they are taking blood thinners, it is best to hold off on receiving an MLD treatment.
+If a client has been diagnosed with kidney, liver, or heart failure; DVT; malignant tumor(s); or kidney disease; or if they are experiencing infection, open wounds, fever, high-risk pregnancy or morning sickness, or acute inflammation; or if they are taking blood thinners, it is best to hold off on receiving a Lymphatic Facilitation treatment.

 What are the benefits of prenatal massage?

 - Relieves pain and discomfort associated with pregnancy, such as backaches, stiff neck, leg cramps, and headaches